-Comfortable main bar with a wood burner, set in former station buffet.
+A comfortable bar with a wood burner, set in the former station buffet.
 Today the main room is dominated by the central bar counter which includes a classic set of fine Edwardian hand-pumps.
-Also includes a small snug and an attractive outdoor drinking area.
-Can be very cosy in the winter when the fire is lit.
+It also includes a small snug and an attractive outdoor drinking area.
+The pub can be very cosy in the winter when the fire is lit.

-May be very popular at weekends especially as it has an established trade for locally sourced, freshly prepared food (12-2pm and 6.30-9pm) together with an interesting range of quality wines.
-Annual beer festival with live music.
+It can be very popular at weekends especially as it has an established trade for locally sourced, freshly prepared food (12-2pm and 6.30-9pm) together with an interesting range of quality wines.
+There's an annual beer festival with live music.
 Well worth a visit especially as the town still has a better bus service than most of local area.